-In the beautiful Pacuare Protected Zone the spectacular Pacuare Lodge sits on the banks of the Pacuare RIver which flows through primordial forests and steep gorges in an area of abundant wildlife and extraordinary scenic beauty.
-Nestled in the jungle that is home to jaguars, ocelots, tropical birds and butterflies, the lodge consists 15 comfortable rooms and 4 elegant suites and the Costa Rican hospitality will make you feel immediately welcome.
+In the beautiful Pacuare Protected Zone, the spectacular Pacuare Lodge sits on the banks of the Pacuare River which flows through primordial forests and steep gorges in an area of abundant wildlife and extraordinary scenic beauty.
+Nestled in the jungle that is home to jaguars, ocelots, tropical birds and butterflies, the lodge consists of 15 comfortable rooms and 4 elegant suites (including the Canopy Villa treehouse picture below).
+The Costa Rican hospitality will make you feel immediately welcome.

 The lodge was built and is run so that it has a minimum impact on the forest and the river.
-It supports a number of enviromental projects including the reintroduction howler monkeys, which were wiped out in the area by indigenous hunters years ago, to their forest reserve.
+It supports several environmental projects including the reintroduction howler monkeys, which were wiped out in the area by indigenous hunters years ago, to their forest reserve.

 Optional tours include white water rafting, canyoning, canopy adventures and a trek to a Cabecar Indian community.